 Database

-Cluster provides managed Postgres databases running in Firecracker microVMs.
-Each database gets its own isolated VM with a SQL-over-HTTP proxy for secure access.
+Cluster provides managed Postgres databases running in isolated microVMs.
+Each database gets its own VM with a SQL-over-HTTP proxy for secure access.

 Create a Database